MellyFinnese/AI-BOM-Inspector/README.md

 - **AI-BOM schema mapping**: `schemas/report.schema.json` tracks the AI-BOM JSON conventions and is structured to align with the TAIBOM-style trust/attestation fields emerging in the community (e.g., explicit model source, license, provenance, and risk signals).
 - **CycloneDX/SPDX bridges**: the CycloneDX/SPDX exporters project `aibom:*` properties into vendor-neutral fields so the output can slot into existing SBOM pipelines without custom parsers.
 - **Reference-first posture**: schema updates aim to follow the AI-BOM working drafts; additions are scoped so teams can diff their SBOMs against the schema and treat this project as a reference implementation rather than a one-off tool.
+- **Credibility pack**: `docs/credibility-pack/` ships SBOM slices, a repo list, and a scoreboard you can rerun to validate detection heuristics and false-positive rates.

 ### Output formats at a glance
 See `docs/OUTPUTS.md` for a side-by-side JSON, SARIF, and CycloneDX example plus guidance on when to use each.